haimbilia/BuyHub/readme.txt

     => 063427 - Seller UI: Dropdown is closing and opening while clicking on the "Digital files and Digital Links" option, the CSV file is not uploading, double delete options are showing, and the table width is not fixed in the case of digital file while adding the Digi
     => 063605 - Buyer: "404 PAGE NOT FOUND" error is showing after a new user's registration if the auto-login is enabled at the front-end.
-    => 063621 - Admin: "Undefined variable" error is showing at the footer(Pagination) on the admin user's permission page
+    => 063621 - Admin: "Undefined variable" error is showing at the footer(Pagination) on the admin user's permission page => 063576 - Buyer: On the header, options are showing highlighted continuously after clicking on it, and the search icon is not aligned when "No record Found" at the front-end.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last